 - Participation in Officially Recognized Activities and Sports

 - Height, Weight, and High School Attended (only for students in officially recognized activities and sports)

 Students may withhold disclosure of public information by filing a written request with the Student Services Center.
 All other information in student records is considered private and not open to the public without written student consent.
-Only the following individuals, because of their official function, have access to this information: Otero Junior College officials; state or federal authorities; officials evaluating application for financial aid; state and local officials requesting reporting data; organizations conducting studies for educational institutions or agencies; accrediting organizations; parent of dependent students(proof of dependency required); and Veterans Administration staff.
-In case of judicial orders or emergencies in which information is needed to protect student safety, health or welfare or that of others, OJC may also release information without consent.
+Only the following individuals, because of their official function, have access to this information: Otero College officials; state or federal authorities; officials evaluating application for financial aid; state and local officials requesting reporting data; organizations conducting studies for educational institutions or agencies; accrediting organizations; parent of dependent students(proof of dependency required); and Veterans Administration staff.
+In case of judicial orders or emergencies in which information is needed to protect student safety, health or welfare or that of others, Otero may also release information without consent.